ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 the combo
 - https://streamable.com/w3cclh
-- learn this one first right now I'm still stuck at the FRC but I'll get there

 ## Working on Kara Kibari
 5k to kibari after the basic 5p punish combo is possible but very hard